DomiKamu/OhmerPrems/docs/modules/FroeZe/Manual.md

 ----

-Free version (without license V2 keyfile) is working as **full player** concerning **both trigger and audio engine QuadPercs modes** (all patterns/tracks are fully playable, even internal QuadPercs engine sounds, in order to keep the highest level of compatibility against shared patches created/edited by any *OhmerPrems member*).
-However, without license keyfile and by using any patch made by *OhmerPrems member*, all controls and edit features are locked (for every pattern/track/step) - except some allowed saving functions, such patterns (any), QuadPercs-engine drum kits setting, and "8-slot" ratcheting setting (once per pattern).
+Free version (without license V2 keyfile) is working as **full player** concerning **both trigger and audio engine QuadPercs modes**: as full player, all patterns/tracks are fully playable (even all internal QuadPercs engine sounds) in order to keep the highest level of compatibility vs. shared patches made by any *OhmerPrems member*.
+However, without license V2 keyfile and by using any patch made by *OhmerPrems member* (as full player, by this way), all controls and edit features are locked (for every pattern/track/step) - except some allowed saving functions such patterns (any), QuadPercs-engine drum kits setting, and "8-slot" ratcheting setting (once per pattern).

-When not using a configured FroeZe (from .vcv patch file) made by OhmerPrems member, after **Initialize** command (**Ctrl+I**, or **Command+I** on MacOS X platform), or on new FroeZe module instance, free version allows to edit **BD**, **SD** and **AC** tracks only, and restricted to the pattern 1 (all other patterns are edit-locked).
+When not using a configured FroeZe (from .vcv patch file) made by any *OhmerPrems member*, after **Initialize** command (**Ctrl+I**, or **Command+I** on MacOS X platform), or on new FroeZe instance in your rack, Free/Trial version allows to edit **BD**, **SD**, **CH**, **OH** and **AC** tracks only, and restricted to the pattern 1 (all other patterns are edit-locked).
 Also, some edit features from FroeZe-X expander are inoperative.

-Free version: by using internal (QuadPercs) sounds (except if running as "free player"), allowed drum machines are strictly identical than standalone QuadPercs module: allowed drum machines are **Oberheim DMX**, **Drumulator**, **LinnDrum**, **Roland TR-707**, and **Roland TR-808**, at **44.1kHz only** (other drum machines and higher sample rates are reserved to OhmerPrems members, exclusively).
-However, any drum machine (and higher sample rates than 44.1kHz) can be selected, but their sounds are muted.
+Free/Trial version: by using internal (QuadPercs) sounds (except if running as "free player"), allowed drum machines are strictly identical than standalone QuadPercs module: allowed drum machines are **Oberheim DMX**, **Drumulator**, **LinnDrum**, **Roland TR-707**, and **Roland TR-808** (at any engine's sample rate between 44.1kHz and 192kHz range), other drum machines are reserved to OhmerPrems members, exclusively.
+However, any drum machine can be selected, but their sounds remain muted.